adamsorbie/Neuroimmunolgical-methods-in-stroke-research-course/README.md

 # Analysis of Microbiota data

 Here we will perform a very streamlined analysis of 16S rRNA sequencing data.
-This dataset comes from our lab and was published last year (Sorbie et al, iScience 2022)[https://www.sciencedirect.com/science/article/pii/S2589004222002681].
+This dataset comes from our lab and was published last year [Sorbie et al, iScience 2022](https://www.sciencedirect.com/science/article/pii/S2589004222002681).

 ## Data Analysis